-After these denominators are considered, the condition, provenance and number of bottles in a lot influence the price.
+After these denominators are considered, the condition, provenance, and number of bottles in a lot influence the price.

 The condition of the bottle, filling level and preservation history is essential in wine valuation.
 Low levels and signs or any evidence of weeping will indicate a significant risk, thus reduce the price.
 In order to determine the condition, following details are checked:

-- Capsule and Seal Condition: The capsule is the protective sleeve covering the neck of the bottle and can be made of foil, plastic, tin, aluminium and in some older bottles lead.
+- Capsule and Seal Condition: The capsule is the protective sleeve covering the neck of the bottle and can be made of foil, plastic, tin, aluminum and in some older bottles lead.
 Sometimes sealing wax is used to cover the capsule.
 This wax can sometimes crack when the bottles are moved and cracked wax doesn’t necessarily indicate a problem with storage conditions.

 - Original Unopened Packaging: If the wine bottles are in their original casing (cardboard or timber), then the experts wouldn’t open the box.
 In this case, you should take the provenance of the wine into account when determining the risk and value.

 - Ullage or Level: Ullage means loss of liquid by evaporation or leakage.
-In wine terms it refers to the fill level in a bottle, the space between the bottom of the cork and the wine when the bottle is standing upright.
-It is normal for some loss to occur from the bottle over time but it can also indicate a degree of risk with drinking the wine due to easing of the cork or exposure to detrimental environmental conditions.
-It is evaluated in the following levels:
+In wine terms, it refers to the fill level in a bottle, the space between the bottom of the cork and the wine when the bottle is standing upright.
+It is normal for some loss to occur from the bottle over time but it can also indicate a degree of risk with drinking the wine due to the easing of the cork or exposure to detrimental environmental conditions.
+It is evaluated at the following levels:

 BON = Base of Neck.
 Good for any age and excellent for any bottle 10 years or older